 This review will cover visiting Pandora, World of Avatar, at Disney World in detail.
 We will discuss the attractions, layout, dining, and touring information.
 This guide will also provide some advice, tips, and a look at touring Pandora in the evening versus daytime.

 As you enter Animal Kingdom park, you’ll take a left at the Tree of Life to access Pandora, World of Avatar.
-This is also the direction you would normally take if you were headed toward Africa.
+This is also the direction you would usually take if you were headed toward Africa.

 Below is a picture of the bridge from the exterior deck of Nomad Lounge.

 When you exit Pandora, you will more than likely want to be aware of the “back way.”
-Taking this separate entrance or exit is typically quite pleasant and you will wind up in the outskirts of Africa.
+Taking this separate entrance or exit is typically quite pleasant, and you will wind up in the outskirts of Africa.